Skip to content

 Do I need documents before asking for help?

 No. You can ask first.
-But many programs will later ask for ID, proof of address, income, bills, notices, and information about the people in your home.
+Many programs will later ask for ID, proof of address, income, bills, notices, and information about the people in your home.

 Are online local resource lists always correct?